 A pituitary gland tumor is almost always the cause of gigantism.
-The pea-sized pituitary gland—located at the base of your brain—makes hormones that control many functions in your body.
-Some tasks managed by the gland include temperature control, sexual development, growth metabolism, and urine production.
-When a tumor grows on the pituitary gland, the gland makes more growth hormone than the body needs.
-Other less common causes of gigantism may include:
+The pea-sized pituitary gland is located at the base of your brain.
+It makes hormones that control many functions in your body.
+Some tasks managed by the gland include:

-- McCune-Albright syndrome: a disease that causes abnormal growth in bone tissue, patches of light-brown skin, and gland abnormalities
+- McCune-Albright syndrome causes abnormal growth in bone tissue, patches of light-brown skin, and gland abnormalities.

-- Carney complex: an inherited condition that causes non-cancerous tumors on the connective tissue, cancerous or non-cancerous endocrine tumors, and spots of darker skin
+- Carney complex is an inherited condition that causes noncancerous tumors on connective tissue, cancerous or noncancerous endocrine tumors, and spots of darker skin.

-- multiple endocrine neoplasia type 1: an inherited disorder that causes tumors in the pituitary gland, pancreas, or parathyroid glands
+- Multiple endocrine neoplasia type 1 (MEN1) is an inherited disorder that causes tumors in the pituitary gland, pancreas, or parathyroid glands.

-- neurofibromatosis: an inherited disorder that causes tumors in the nervous system
+- Neurofibromatosis is an inherited disorder that causes tumors in the nervous system.

 - excessive sweating

 - delayed puberty in both boys and girls

 If your child’s doctor suspects gigantism, they may recommend a blood test to measure levels of growth hormones and insulin-like growth factor 1 (IGF-1), which is a hormone produced by the liver.
 The doctor also may recommend an oral glucose tolerance test.